-The Grosseto isn’t a chevron patterned floor, it’s a herringbone patterned floor.
-Herringbone and chevron are very similar but each has their own distinction.
+The Grosseto isn’t a chevron-patterned floor, it’s a herringbone-patterned floor.
+Herringbone and chevron are very similar but each has its own distinction.
 In a chevron pattern, the planks are cut at an angle to form a point.
 The herringbone pattern (commonly known as fishbone) of the Grosseto is achieved by connecting two planks at a 90-degree angle.
 Similar, but not the same.

 Grosseto is made from high quality engineered European oak wood.
 Each plank is 4-3/4” wide and 5/8” thick.
 To enhance the look of the herringbone pattern, the planks are 23-5/8” long.
 That’s almost 2 feet!
 And because it is made from engineered oak hardwood, you’re getting a high-quality floor that will last for years at a bargain.

 Oak is a very strong and durable wood.
 That is one of the main reasons that it is so often used for hardwood flooring.
 You can make your floor even stronger and climate-resistant by using engineered hardwood over solid hardwood.
 Engineered hardwood is more resistant to moister than other types of flooring.
 In other words, variations in the moister content of the air will not cause the wood to shrink or expand as much as solid hardwood, resulting in a longer life expectancy for your hardwood floor.